Pixelsuft/GD-Full/README.md

 Created By Pixelsuft

 ## Known Issues
- - Default Background is Blue (To fix add trigger on start to change color)
- - Default Shape Color is White (To fix add trigger on start to change color)
+ - Default Color (fixed with adding encryptor)
  - Some Levels not full (I'm noob in GD)
  - Some Levels are Missing Coins (or have not usable coins)